JuanRCifuentes/Data-Structures---Algorithms/Data_Structures/README.md

 2. Function `firstRecurringCharacter(array)`.
 The function recieves an array of numbers and must return the first recurring character.
      - Using nested loops
      - Using hash tables
+3. Function `containsCommonItem(array1, array2)`.
+Given 2 arrays, create a function that let a user know (true/false) whether these two arrays contain any common items
+     - Using nested loops
+     - Using hash tables

 ## How is data stored on a computer